 People who contact us via social media

-If you send us a private or direct message via social media the message will be stored for six months and then deleted.
+If you send us a direct message via social media, the message will be stored for six months and then deleted.
 It will not be shared with any other organisation.

 People who email us